What is a vasectomy?

 Will the vasectomy work right away?

-No. You'll need to ejaculate as many as 15 to 20 times before the sperm will be cleared from both the vas deferens.
+No. You'll need to ejaculate as many as 15 to 20 times or wait up to three months before the sperm will be cleared from both of the vas deferens.
 For that reason, keep using birth control.
-Your doctor will ask you to bring in samples of your ejaculation after the operation.
-Only after you have 2 sperm-free samples will you be considered unable to get a woman pregnant.
-This may take 3 months or longer.
+Your doctor will ask you to bring in samples of your ejaculation two or three months after the procedure.
+Only after you have a sperm-free sample will you be considered unable to get a woman pregnant.

 What are the risks of a vasectomy?

-Problems that might occur after your vasectomy include bleeding, infection and a usually mild inflammatory reaction to sperm that may have gotten loose during the surgery (called sperm granuloma).
-Call your doctor if you notice any of the signs in the box below.
+Problems that might occur after your vasectomy include bleeding, infection, and a usually mild inflammatory reaction to sperm that may have gotten loose during the surgery (called sperm granuloma).

 Another risk is that the ends of the vas deferens may find a way to create a new path to one another.
 This doesn't occur very often.
-But if it does, you could be able to cause a pregnancy.
+But if it does, you could be able to get a woman pregnant.

 Call your doctor if: